Papeete to Auckland

 Nouméa

 With its elegant urban infrastructure in a stunning natural setting, Noumea is a truly unique island and part of the New Caledonia archipelago.
 Noumea started as a penal colony, but has since evolved to a lovely metropolis and today has almost two thirds of New Caledonia’s population.
 While much of the archipelago of New Caledonia has a large percentage of Kanak people – the indigenous inhabitants who live in tribal areas across the country – Noumea is predominantly European with a strong French influence.
-The city’s center and Place de Cocotiers, the main park, are located close to the harbor and several churches date back to the late 19th century.
+The city’s centre and Place de Cocotiers, the main park, are located close to the harbor and several churches date back to the late 19th century.
 Other attractions include a world-class aquarium at Anse Vata, several long beaches to the south, and a noteworthy collection of Kanak and South Pacific objects at the Museum of New Caledonia.
-The architectural gem of the city is the Tjibaou Cultural Center, the structure of which resembles sails, or the roofs of Kanak houses hidden behind mangroves.
+The architectural gem of the city is the Tjibaou Cultural Centre, the structure of which resembles sails, or the roofs of Kanak houses hidden behind mangroves.

 18 February 2026